MorElf7/UnJobless/README.md

 # Unjobless: A simple way to apply

+## Team members/Contributors

+Will be listed in the contribution.md file

 ## Introduction

 We are team 8 of COMPSCI 520, and we present Unjobless, an application that aims to streamline the application process for students and job seekers alike.
 The ultimate purpose of this project is to help ease some of the most frustrating aspects of employment seeking, which all of us have to go through in our lives.